Murder of Brooke Hart and the lynching of Thomas Harold Thurmond and John M. Holmes: Overnight lynching November 26–27

 By midnight, thousands had gathered outside the jail; the sheriff's deputies fired tear gas into the crowd in an attempt to disperse them.
 However, the crowd became angrier and larger.
 After the first round of tear gas was launched into the crowd, the nearby construction site at the post office was raided for materials that were first thrown at the jail; later, a battering ram was improvised from a heavy pipe.
 Emig ordered his officers to abandon the bottom two floors of the jail, where Thurmond and Holmes were being held.
 It was later noted that both cells had been occupied by other notorious murderers.
 Emig also had ordered that no police officer would be allowed to use their guns or clubs to defend the jail; Emig, his nine deputies, and eight state patrolmen were all beaten, choked, and/or trampled during the course of the riot.

 The mob, by this time estimated at 6,000–10,000 (other reports say 3,000–5,000), stormed the jail, took Holmes and Thurmond across the street to St. James Park, and hanged them.
 Afterward, deputy sheriff John Moore stated, "I never knew human beings could go so wild – they were not human; they were animals."
 Deputy Moore was choked twice during the lynching: once when he refused to surrender the keys to the jail cells, and another time when he refused to positively identify Holmes for the mob.
 Some women in the mob were alleged to have encouraged the violence, seemingly forgetting their prior advice to let the law "take its course".
-Child movie star Jackie Coogan, a friend of Brooke from Santa Clara University, was reported to be one of the mob that prepared and held the rope for lynching.

 Thurmond was the first to be lynched.
 As he was dragged from the jail headfirst, the mob beat him and knotted the rope around his neck; one man who attempted to stop the lynching was "picked up bodily and hurled almost over the heads of the crowd".
 After Thurmond was hanged, the mob tore his trousers off and souvenir hunters fought over the scraps.
 Holmes cried, "You're making a big mistake!
 I'm not the man you want!" as he was lynched.
 Harold Fitzgerald described the scene in an Oakland Tribune article: "A concerted pull – and the white, blood-streaked body of the second of Brooke Hart's murderers swayed in a grisly rhythm in the light of a rising half-moon.
 A roar, mingled with women's screams, rolled across the park ...
 [Afterward,] The crowd began pouring out of the park.
 Some did serpentine dances in the streets. ...
 Snatches of song came from here and there in the multitude."